-Recently, there have been positive applicant decisions that deserve the spotlight.
-The recent License Appeal Tribunal (LAT) decisions are the following:
+Recently, there have been positive Applicant decisions that deserve the spotlight.
+These recent Licence Appeal Tribunal decisions are the following:

 - Enforcing a summons to an adjuster (in person) for examination on a special award

 - The argument that LAT has no jurisdiction to argue quantum of Attendant Care if the Applicant is not incurring the already approved benefit does not stand.

 - The cost of catastrophic assessments is payable by the insurer and does not count against the med/rehab limit

 Returning to work as a lawyer does not negate entitlement to Attendant Care Benefits.